 Does Jackson’s father fix flats?
 Does Ms. Webman work on the Internet?

 Of course not.
-Today we are free to pick the profession we think we’re qualified for regardless of what name we were born with.
+Today we are to pick the profession we think we’re qualified for regardless of what name we were born with.

 So why is it we still use century’s old nomenclature when we describe ourselves to others?